 Miss Amy Pohl

 Prior to joining RFPS, Miss Pohl completed her four-year BA (Hons) Primary Education degree with Qualified Teacher Status at The University of Winchester.
 As part of her degree, Miss Pohl undertook ICT and Multimedia as her subject specialism and is now enjoying utilising her extensive ICT skills at Rugby Free Primary School.
 Her teaching has been graded outstanding on various occasions by different external partners.

 In her spare time, Miss Pohl enjoys dance, arts and crafts.
 She is enjoying incorporating these along with her computing skills into the school’s programme of extra-curricular activities.

-Miss Amy Tyler – EYFS Leader/ Science Lead and Reception Teacher
+Miss Amy Tyler – Science Lead and Year Three Teacher

 Prior to joining RFPS, Miss Tyler did her Qualified Teacher Status at Newman University.
 She has a particular interest in developing children’s learning through the outdoor environment and has especially enjoyed leading our Eco Team this year.
 Miss Tyler has an interest in Forest Schools and is looking at moving towards creating a forest school at RFPS next year.

 Miss Tyler has had several years experience working in the Early Years.
 She previously managed a successful Nursery where she promoted the development of all the children in her care and tailored their learning.